samueljun/tomato-clock/README.md

 Pomodoro Clock is a simple browser extension for Pomodoro Technique users.
 The add-on uses the default browser notification system to let you know when the timer is over.

+The add-on also features stats for tracking how many pomodoros you complete.
+The stats are synced to your account.

 For more information about the Pomodoro Technique, go to: [http://pomodorotechnique.com](http://pomodorotechnique.com).

 [Firefox AMO](https://addons.mozilla.org/en-US/firefox/addon/pomodoro-clock/)